Rough day for stars Simone Biles, Naomi Osaka at Olympics

 TOKYO (AP) — Simone Biles came into the Olympics as perhaps the biggest star of the Games.
 Naomi Osaka was such a big headline act that she was given the honor to light the Olympic flame in her native country.

-In a matter of just hours on Tuesday, Osaka was knocked out early from the Olympic tennis tournament and Biles pulled out of the gymnastics team competition when she realized following a shaky vault she wasn’t in the right headspace to compete.
+In a matter of just hours on Tuesday, Osaka was knocked out early from the Olympic tennis tournament and Biles pulled out of the gymnastics team competition with what USA Gymnastics described as a “medical issue.”

-“I didn’t want to go into any of the other events second-guessing myself,” Biles said.
-“So I thought it would be better if I took a step back and let these girls go out there and do their job.”
+USA Gymnastics did not specify the nature of Biles’ medical issue, saying in a statement she “will be assessed daily to determine medical clearance for future competitions.”

 Biles is scheduled to defend her Olympic title in the all-around final on Thursday.
 She also qualified for all four event finals later in the Games.
 Whether she will get that opportunity remains to be seen.